SummaiyaBegum/Accessing_data_and_QC/workflow.md

 ## 📌 Conclusion

-The dataset was successfully cleaned and validated.
+The raw Illumina reads were assessed using FastQC, processed using fastp, and assessed again after trimming.
+MultiQC was then used to summarize the QC results.

-The processed reads are suitable for downstream analysis such as alignment and variant calling.
+Based on the QC results from this dataset, the processed reads can be taken forward to the next stage of the workflow, where I will explore alignment and variant calling.
 ---